HunterKnott/HunterKnott/README.md

 -->

 # 😄 About Me:
-I'm a Data Engineering Intern at Flex International, currently finishing up my Computer Science degree at Utah Valley University.
+I'm a Test Engineering Intern at Flex International, currently finishing up my Computer Science degree at Utah Valley University.
 I'm also part of a Utah-based startup incubator called Sandbox, where entrepreneurs work together to build software products from scratch.

 ## 🔭 What I'm Up To: